 Want to enjoy home-grown food year after year without having to start your garden from scratch each spring?
 Then, it's time to discover the perennial food garden.
-All of the following herbs, vegetables, fruits and legumes can be planted once and enjoyed for many seasons to come.
+All of the following herbs, vegetables, fruits, and legumes can be planted once and enjoyed for many seasons to come.

-What Is a Perennial?
+What a Perennial Is

 A perennial is a plant that comes back year after year.
 This differentiates it from annuals, which must be planted each year and biennials, which only live for two years.